 Two extremes are possible, of course.
 On the one hand, there are those who act too quickly and with too little forethought.
 But given the powerful pull of inertia (“the tendency of a body to resist acceleration”), there are probably more of us with the opposite problem: we spend too much time in forethought and too little in action.

 Memories of times when we took no action can be among the saddest of life’s regrets.
 “The bitterest tears shed over graves are for words left unsaid and deeds left undone” (Harriet Beecher Stowe).

 But is it fair to talk of people who have made action a component of their character?
 Yes, it is.
 There is a vital link between our character and our action.
-At the deepest level, our action (or the lack of it) indicates what our character really and truly is.
+At the deepest level, our action (or the lack of it) indicates what our character really is.
 If we say, for example, that we think democracy is important but we rarely get out and vote, then the truth is this: we don’t really think democracy is important.
-So we need to take a hard look at our usual, customary level of action.
+So we need to take a hard look at our customary level of action.
 Good people may occasionally fail to act as they should, but if self-examination shows that inaction has become a chronic problem with us, there’s no use telling ourselves that we have a good character.

 “We know what a person thinks not when he tells us what he thinks, but by his actions” (Isaac Bashevis Singer).

 Gary Henry – WordPoints.com